 Trans fats not only raise LDL ("bad") cholesterol levels (as saturated fats also do), they also lower levels of HDL ("good") cholesterol.
 Trans fat also increases blood triglyceride levels.
 Several studies have examined the effects of trans fats on cholesterol levels and heart disease risk.

-A study in the New England Journal of Medicine compared the effects on cholesterol levels of two different diets.
+A study in the New England Journal of Medicine compared the effects on cholesterol levels of 2 different diets.
 One diet derived 20% of calories from fat sources containing varying amounts of trans fats (either soybean oil, semiliquid margarine, soft margarine, shortening, or stick margarine), and the other diet was enriched with butter.
 The researchers found that the use of soybean oil or semiliquid margarine (which contain the lowest amounts of trans fats) resulted in the most favorable effects on total and LDL cholesterol levels and ratios of total cholesterol to HDL cholesterol.
 The use of stick margarine (which contains the highest levels of trans fats) had the least favorable effects.

 The researchers also found that trans fats lowered HDL cholesterol levels to the same degree that saturated fats raised HDL cholesterol levels.
 So, while both saturated fats and trans fats raise LDL levels to a similar degree, trans fats do the added damage of lowering levels of protective HDL cholesterol.
 Stick margarine lowered HDL cholesterol levels to a greater degree than sources containing less trans fats.

 Because of the strong evidence showing that trans fats increase the risk of heart disease, the US Food and Drug Administration (FDA) requires food manufacturers to list trans fat amounts on the nutrition facts panel of the food label.